remo-help/remo-help.github.io/about.md

 ## Other Interests
   When I'm not working on some language related problem, you can find me on hikes in the mountains or foraging wild mushrooms and berries.
-Sometimes, when I'm particularly bored, you might even find me replying to github issues of libraries I recently worked with.
+Sometimes, when I'm procrastinating, you might even find me replying to github issues of libraries I recently worked with.